stephenmm/vim-mercenary/README.markdown

     NeoBundle 'stephenmm/vim-mercenary'

-to your `.vimrc` then next time you start vim it will instal itself.
+to your `.vimrc` then next time you start vim it will install itself.

 If you prefer [pathogen.vim](https://github.com/tpope/vim-pathogen), after installing it, simply copy and paste: